Research data management (148)#

 As a methodological approach, research data policies of German universities are collected and evaluated, and compared to international recommendations on research data policies.

-Tags: Research Data Management, FAIR-Principles
+Tags: Research Data Management, FAIR-Principles, Exclude From Dalia

 Content type: Publication